-Assessment Issue and risk previously communicated Update on actions taken to address the issue ✓ There were a number of issues identified regarding the accuracy of the Authority's creditors in 2020/21.
-Our work on creditors and the associated figures such as grants received in advance and the agency creditor is still in progress.
-However, the work to We recommended that the Authority should improve the working date has not identified the level of issues reported in the previous year. papers and internal quality assurance arrangements for creditors and the associated figures such as grants received in advance and the agency creditor.
-The Combined Authority has implemented a reversing journal process which has strengthened its arrangements in this area.
-We also recommended that consideration should be given to using auto-reversing journals for in-year accruals in order to improve the audit trail for the year-end figures.
+Assessment Issue and risk previously communicated Update on actions taken to address the issue Partial There were a number of issues identified regarding the accuracy of the Authority's creditors in 2020/21.
+The Combined Authority has implemented a reversing journal process which has strengthened its arrangements in this area. papers and internal quality assurance arrangements for creditors and the associated figures such as grants received in advance Our work on creditors and the associated figures such as grants received in advance and the agency creditor is still in progress.
+However, as noted on page 11, we have again identified issues regarding year-end liabilities and additional work is in progress in this area.
 Management response We have implemented a newly developed reversing journal import template which the entire Finance Team have been instructed to use going forward.
 We are in the process of creating a detailed monthly balance sheet reconciliation review process for the accrued income and expenses and prepayments in order to improve the process throughout the year.